apache/flink/docs/deployment/resource-providers/mesos.md

 ## Flink on Mesos Reference

-### Flink on Mesos Architecture

-The Flink on Mesos implementation consists of two components: The application master and the workers.
-The workers are simple TaskManagers parameterized by the environment which is set up through the application master.
-The most sophisticated component of the Flink on Mesos implementation is the application master.
-The application master currently hosts the following components:
-- **Mesos Scheduler**: The Scheduler is responsible for registering a framework with Mesos, requesting resources, and launching worker nodes.
-The Scheduler continuously needs to report back to Mesos to ensure the framework is in a healthy state.
-To verify the health of the cluster, the Scheduler monitors the spawned workers, marks them as failed and restarts them if necessary.

-  Flink's Mesos Scheduler itself is currently not highly available.
-However, it persists all necessary information about its state (e.g. configuration, list of workers) in [ZooKeeper](#high-availability-on-mesos).
-  In the presence of a failure, it relies on an external system to bring up a new Scheduler (see the [Marathon subsection](#marathon) for further details).
-The Scheduler will then register with Mesos again and go through the reconciliation phase.
-In the reconciliation phase, the Scheduler receives a list of running workers nodes.
-It matches these against the recovered information from ZooKeeper and makes sure to bring back the cluster in the state before the failure.
-- **Artifact Server**: The Artifact Server is responsible for providing resources to the worker nodes.
-  The resources can be anything from the Flink binaries to shared secrets or configuration files.
-  For instance, in non-containerized environments, the Artifact Server will provide the Flink binaries.
-  What files will be served depends on the configuration overlay used.

-Flink's Mesos startup scripts `bin/mesos-appmaster.sh` and `bin/mesos-appmaster-job.sh` provide a way to configure and start the application master.
-The worker nodes inherit all further configuration.
-They are deployed through `bin/mesos-taskmanager.sh`.
-The configuration inheritance is achieved using configuration overlays.
-Configuration overlays provide a way to infer a configuration from environment variables and config files which are shipped to the worker nodes.

-See [Mesos Architecture](http://mesos.apache.org/documentation/latest/architecture/) for a more details on how frameworks are handled by Mesos.

 ### Deploying User Libraries

 User libraries can be passed to the Mesos workers by placing them in Flink's `lib/` folder.
 This way,